|Place made||United Kingdom|

 He was appointed as a second lieutenant to the headquarters company of the ANMEF and embarked with the unit from Cockatoo Island the following day aboard HMAT A35 Berrima.

-Norman then applied for a commission in the AIF and was gazetted as second lieutenant on 7 May and was posted to 5 Infantry Brigade Headquarters.
+Norman then applied for a commission in the AIF and was gazetted as second lieutenant on 7 May and posted to 5 Infantry Brigade Headquarters.
 He embarked from Sydney on 12 May bound for Egypt.
-He was promoted to Captain on 1 June.
+He was promoted to captain on 1 June.

-He accompanied 5 Infantry Brigade to Gallipoli, landing on 16 August.
-He served on 5 Brigade s staff until 11 December, when he transferred to 6 Infantry Brigade Headquarters as a staff captain.
+He accompanied the 5th Infantry Brigade to Gallipoli, landing on 16 August.
+He served on 5 Brigade’s staff until 11 December, when he transferred to 6 Infantry Brigade Headquarters as a staff captain.
 He was recommended for a Military Cross for his outstanding organisational ability and leadership during the evacuation of Gallipoli.
 After the evacuation, he returned to Egypt where the AIF spent several months before sailing for France in March.

-On 25 September, Norman was seconded to the American Army, to assist them with thier operations.
+On 25 September, Norman was seconded to the American Army, to assist them with their operations.
 He returned to 12 Brigade on 2 October and was again posted, this time to an officers course at Cambridge.
+Norman withdrew from the course in January 1919, but remained in England.
+He was awarded a Belgian Croix de Guerre on 5 April for his work during the Allied advance on 8 August 1918.
+He left England for Australia in November, disembarking in Sydney on 4 January 1920.
+He was discharged from the AIF in April.